CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Related Work

 \subsection{Telemetry Security Architecture and Enterprise Deployment Context}

 Enterprise telemetry infrastructures are increasingly recognized as high-value assets requiring layered security controls.
 Kalibjian emphasizes that telemetry post-processing environments contain sensitive and strategically valuable data, arguing for encryption, key management, and compliance-aligned protections for telemetry at rest and in motion~\cite{kalibjian2017telemetrysecurity}.
 Zegeye and Odejobi propose a cybersecurity architecture for telemetry networks modeled after ICS/SCADA systems, emphasizing segmentation, zone-based control, and boundary management across enterprise and field layers~\cite{zegeye2022telemetryarch}.
-Dean \emph{et al.} further extend this perspective with a networked telemetry security architecture integrating layered controls across distributed enterprise domains, positioning telemetry infrastructure as a foundation for advanced analytics and AI-driven monitoring~\cite{dean2024networkedtelemetry}.
+Dean \emph{et al.} further extend this perspective with a networked telemetry security architecture integrating layered controls across distributed enterprise domains and positioning telemetry infrastructure as a foundation for advanced analytics and AI-driven monitoring~\cite{dean2024networkedtelemetry}.

-These works provide critical operational realism by clarifying how telemetry is generated, transmitted, and secured.
-However, telemetry is treated primarily as protected data-in-motion rather than as a formally defined representational layer for AI systems.
-Canonical identity persistence, typed inter-entity semantics, and substrate-level temporal abstraction are not explicitly addressed.
+These works contribute essential operational realism.
+They clarify how telemetry is generated, transmitted, protected, and governed in real environments.
+However, telemetry is treated primarily as protected data-in-motion or secured operational infrastructure rather than as a formally defined representational layer for AI systems.
+Canonical identity persistence, typed inter-entity semantics, provenance-preserving relation construction, and substrate-level temporal abstraction are not explicit design objects in this literature.
+As a result, secure telemetry architecture is addressed, but AI-ready telemetry representation remains largely implicit.